amokan/off_broadway_redis/README.md

 ## Caveats

 * You are responsible for maintaining your own named connection to Redis outside the scope of this library.
 See the [Real-World Usage](https://hexdocs.pm/redix/real-world-usage.html) docs for Redix for setting up a named instance/connection.
 * At this point, no testing has been done with a pooling strategy around Redis.
-I am using a single connection dedicated for my broadway pipeline in a small system.
+I am using a single connection dedicated for my broadway pipeline in a small system that processes a couple million messages a day.
 Ideally I would like to improve this to the point where just the Redis host, port, and credentials are provided to this provider for handling it's own connections/pooling.
 * You are responsible for monitoring your working/processing list in Redis.
 If something goes wrong and an acknowledgement (`LREM`) is not handled - you will want some logic or process in place to move an item from the working list back to the main list.
 * The Redis `LREM` command is _O(N)_ - so the performance on this operation during acknowledgement will be based on the length of the list.
 I have been using this pattern for a number of years without problem, but be aware and do research on your own use-case to ensure this is not going to be a problem for you.